 Dynamic Firm Frequency Response (DFFR)

 DFFR is continuously provided and is used to manage second-by-second frequency variations.
 Dynamic response is automatically delivered for all frequency variations outside of the deadband (50Hz ±0.015Hz).

-This is one of the most valuable balancing services on a £/MW hour basis.
-Whereas Static FFR is concerned with maintaining the system frequency between the limits of 49.7 and 50.3 Hz, Dynamic FFR concentrates on managing the system frequency under normal operating conditions before a fault occurs and tracks precise grid frequency through high and low frequency periods.
+DFFR is arguably one of the most valuable balancing services and operates on a £/MW hour basis.
+While SFFR maintains frequency between the limits of 49.7Hz and 50.3Hz, Dynamic FFR concentrates on managing the system frequency under normal operating conditions before a fault occurs.
+The goal is to track precise grid frequency through high and low frequency periods.

 Participants in Dynamic FFR are paid to both ramp up their load on the grid and consume more electricity or reduce load during times of frequency imbalance.
 This is to restore the grid to 50Hz optimum operating frequency.
 Responders must begin to deliver a response within two seconds.
 The length of their response typically lasts anywhere between 10 seconds to a few minutes.

 What are the requirements?

 Most FFR tenders are made up of an availability fee (£/hr) of price per hour of availability.
 Some providers also state a nomination fee (£/hr).
 This payment is made for each hour that is nominated for delivery.

 What is the process to tender?

 Potential responders must establish an FFR Framework Agreement with the National Grid before participating in monthly FFR tenders.
 Following the success of their application, providers can submit tenders through an online portal (ARIBA) each month.